 Your brand voice should naturally evolve from and align with your brand values and personality to complete your Inner Brand.

 - If your brand was a person talking to your ideal customer, how would they talk?

 - What vocabulary would they use?

 Consider your target audience.
 Sleep-deprived new parent?
 Stressed-out, busy executive woman?
 Out-of-shape forty-something man?
 The brand voice, tone and vocabulary will be different for each.

 Sarah is founder of The Independent Mamas, an online community for single mothers.
 Her brand personality is ‘best friend/big sister’, understanding, listening, empathetic, but also practical and no-nonsense.
 So we used language such as ‘take action’, ‘stop’, ‘start’; and ditched softer, fluffier words more suited to a spa brochure (‘re-energise’, ‘revive’).

 Listing the kind of language and tone of voice that you do and do NOT want to use will give you so much more clarity for your content.
 And of course, as you scale, it’s especially important for any copywriters or social media specialists who work with you.

 Once you’ve got your brand voice established, check out our blog for a few more tips on writing kick-ass copy.

-My best-selling book ‘Let’s Get Visible!’ goes into more depth on the Inner Brand and guides you through the whole VISION process, to get brand clarity, stand out in your industry and supercharge your business growth.
+Sapna Pieroux’s best-selling book ‘Let’s Get Visible!’ goes into more depth on the Inner Brand and guides you through the whole VISION Process, to get brand clarity, stand out in your industry and supercharge your business growth.
 Buy it here.

-If you want to create a brand your customers will truly connect with, book a free 30-minute VISION call with me and let’s see what we can do…
+If you want to create a brand your customers will truly connect with, book a free 30-minute Brand Clarity call with her and let’s see what we can do…